inmanta/inmanta-core/.github/ISSUE_TEMPLATE/enhancement.md

 ---

-# Context

-(Is your feature request related to a problem?)
-*Ex: I get frustrated when having to use nested `if` conditions where a `elif` could be used*

 # Description of the feature

-(What do you want to see happening)
+(Describe what you want to see change, and why this is a good idea)
-*Ex: I would like the keyword `elif` to be added to Inmanta Language*
+*Ex: As a developer, when using many `if` statements, I would like to be able to chain them using `elif`.
+The current syntax doesn't support this in a readable way.*

-# Describe alternatives you've considered
+# Describe alternatives you've considered (if any)

 (Have you considered doing without this feature?
 How?)
 *Ex: The same behavior can be achieved currently doing something like:*